ayanava314/LSU-Algebra-Question-Bank-Solution/README.md

 This repository contains a solution manual for the Algebra Qualifying Exam Question Bank of the **LSU Mathematics PhD Program**.

 It is based on the version of the question bank as of **April 2025**.
-The solutions provided are intended to aid in preparation for the qualifying exams and cover both **Group Theory** and **Ring Theory**, along with the remaining topics in the syllabus.
+The solutions provided are intended to aid in preparation for the qualifying exams and cover **Group, Ring, Module Theory** and **Linear Algebra**.

 ## Contents